Prukutu/AOES-CLIM-cartopy/_episodes/03-lists.md

 ~~~
 {: .output}

-We can access elements of a list using indices -- numbered positions of elements in the list.
+We can access items of a list using indices -- numbered positions of items in the list.
-These positions are numbered starting at 0, so the first element has an index of 0.
+These positions are numbered starting at 0, so the first item has an index of 0.

 ~~~
-print('first element:', odds[0])
+print('first item:', odds[0])
-print('last element:', odds[3])
+print('last item:', odds[3])
-print('"-1" element:', odds[-1])
+print('"-1" item:', odds[-1])
 ~~~
 {: .language-python}

 ~~~
-first element: 1
+first item: 1
-last element: 7
+last item: 7
-"-1" element: 7
+"-1" item: 7
 ~~~
 {: .output}

 Yes, we can use negative numbers as indices in Python.
 When we do so, the index `-1` gives us the
-last element in the list, `-2` the second to last, and so on.
+last item in the list, `-2` the second to last, and so on.
-Because of this, `odds[3]` and `odds[-1]` point to the same element here.
+Because of this, `odds[3]` and `odds[-1]` point to the same item here.

-If we loop over a list, the loop variable is assigned to its elements one at a time:
+If we loop over a list, the loop variable is assigned to its items one at a time:

 ~~~
 for number in odds: